 A natural entrepreneur, Drew founded multiple companies before ANG.
 He was an instrumental member of eBay’s business development team for designing, launching, operating, and marketing a flash sale business model platform.
 Before eBay, he was a senior vice president of eFashionSolutions and the founder and chairman of auctionPAL, a concierge company for assisting consumers in online live auction marketplaces.

-Drew is a 2016 recipient of the 40 under 40 award from the Albany Business Review and was named to the Saratoga Hospital Foundation Board of Trustees in 2017.
+In 2018 Drew joined the board of directors of NGVAmerica.
+He is a 2016 recipient of the 40 under 40 award from the Albany Business Review and was named to the Saratoga Hospital Foundation Board of Trustees in 2017.
 A graduate of Middlebury College, he enjoys partaking as a mentor and judge for the school’s entrepreneurial winter term classes.
 Drew is a frequent supporter of the Boy Scouts of America, which his great grandfather founded, and has supported New York Ski Educational Foundation (NYSEF) and other notable not-for-profit organizations in the past.
 An alumnus of NYSEF, he leads his business today with many of the skills he learned as a young ski racer – risk taking, confidence, and a willingness to take ownership of his own success.

 Thomas West is the founder and managing partner of The West Firm, PLLC.
 He is recognized for his distinguished accomplishments in the environmental field by the Best Lawyers in America®, Super Lawyers, Corporate Counsel Top Lawyers, and Strathmore’s Who’s Who.
 He is rated AV, Preeminent, by Martindale Hubbell.